dejaime/space-shooter/README.md

 ### License

-This work is licensed under GPL-3.0, except the assets folder that has license files wherever necessary.
+This work is licensed under GPL-3.0, except the assets folder that has ATTRIBUTION or LICENSE files wherever necessary.